andymwat/GBEmu/README.md

 | Tetris 2                    | Fully playable.                                                                                                                                                                            |

 ## Known Issues
   - Sound is buggy, and can sometime desync with the video.
 It is very dependent upon CPU speed.
 Faster systems will cause the sound to play faster and at a higher pitch.
 This also seems to affect Windows more than Linux, possibly due to the higher precision of usleep vs. SDL_Delay.
-This is slightly fixed with the change to just waiting until the SDL high-precision counter increments enough times, but it still isn't perfect.
+  - Incomplete timer support causes some games to hang.
+  - Not all MBC configurations are supported.

 ## Misc.